tinytonny/MKTContent/mktcontent/产品动态/productDynamic.md

 	},
 	{
-		"introduce":"2012, 2014 and 2016 Standard Versions are added as Database Version", "name":"2012, 2014 and 2016 Standard Versions are added as Database Version", "description":"2012, 2014 and 2016 standard versions are added as database version.
+		"introduce":"2012, 2014 and 2016 Standard Versions are added as Database Version", "name":"2012, 2014 And 2016 Standard Versions Are Added as Database Version", "description":"2012, 2014 and 2016 standard versions are added as database version.
 Standard versions also support primary and backup instances and standalone instances", "id":2115
 	},